-The component of the VoIP network that actually establishes calls to A and B and bridges them together is known as the callback engine.
+The callback engine is a component of the VoIP network that actually establishes calls to A and B and bridges them together.
 The functions that the callback engine must perform are as follows:

 - It includes an interface for configuring a callback trigger which transfers the required call information to the callback engine. - Performs call authorization in PortaBilling® to ensure that the user is allowed to make the call and has sufficient funds to cover it. - Correctly establishes and connects outgoing calls. - Disconnect calls when caller has exceeded his credit limit. - Reports call duration and other relevant call information to PortaBilling® so the call will be correctly charged.